obochan-rh/midu-l1-cp/custom-index.md

 - You have podman version 1.9.3+.
 - A bundle image is built and pushed to a registry that supports Docker v2-2.

+## Scope

+The scope of this document its to outline the method of procedure of simplifying the maintenance and operability of the `catalogsource` which is merging content from different sources.

 ## Generating the Dockerfile